en-The nr. 1 success factor

 Let's see about Agile and Scrum for instance, it's no different: Scrum has 5 values to choose from.
 Yes, yes, I hear you: you should not choose between the values, they're all equally important!

 Well, no, they are not!
 Why not?
-Because, and here it is: we, as human beings, suck at multitasking.
+Because, and here it is, the one thing we are really bad at: we, as human beings, suck at multitasking.

 Over and over it's scientifically proven (sorry, men and women are equally bad): we cannot multitask.
-We are at best, really bad at it.
+We are at best, terrible at it.
 Why is that?

 Because we only have one brain and no, we are not using it for only 10%.
 We are using it's full potential every time.
 So each time you are doing two (or even more) things at the same time, your brain needs to switch.
 And switching takes time and during this switching you are receptive to other distractions.
-Thus making switching time even longer and what happens?
-You lose focus.
+And if that happens, it will make the "switching time" even longer.
+And if the distraction takes long enough: you lose focus.
+Think about it, how many times a day do you think: what was I doing?
+Where was I?
+Right?
+Questions you learned to ask yourself to re-gain focus.

 Ah!
 There is a good one: focus!
 I dare to say that this is THE key success factor in transformation towards Agile.
 People who are professionally involved in Agile, like myself, know this.
 Agile (and for instance Scrum as an Agile framework) is all about that: focus!